buildtestlearn/AI-Directory/README.md

    npm run seed
    ```

-The script will upsert six vibes into the `vibes` collection, including prompt templates, tags, supported models, and structured JSON metadata for each vibe.
+The script will upsert twelve vibes into the `vibes` collection, including prompt templates, tags, supported models, curation flags, and structured JSON metadata for each entry.

 ## Project structure